iotauth/iotauth/examples/file_sharing/README.md

 6. [*Optional*] To create a plain text file to be encrypted, run `head -c 1024 < /dev/urandom > plain_text`, for example, to create a random binary file of size of 1024 bytes.

-7. Run `./secure_entity_uploader ../secure_uploader.config ../plain_text ../addReader.txt` in a separate terminal, to execute `net1.uploader`.
-NOTE: `plain_text` is a file to be encrypted and uploaded (can be any file), and `addReader.txt` is a file including a list of readers to be added dynamically,.
+7. Run `./secure_entity_uploader ../../secure_uploader.config plain_text ../../addReader.txt` in a separate terminal, to execute `net1.uploader`.
+NOTE: `plain_text` is a file to be encrypted and uploaded (can be any file), and `addReader.txt` is a file including a list of readers to be added dynamically.
 Below is an example `addReader.txt` file.
    ```
-   {"AddReader":"net1.david"}
+   {"AddReader":"net1.Bob"}
    {"AddReader":"net1.Alice"}
    ```

-9. Run `./secure_entity_downloader ../secure_downloader.config`, to execute `net1.downloader`.
+9. Run `./secure_entity_downloader ../../secure_downloader.config`, to execute `net1.downloader`.